Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Problem and Challenges

 \section{Problem and Challenges}

-In this section, we outline the key challenges associated with testing versions of \glspl{as} and the need for a systematic approach to address these challenges.
-We begin by defining the problem, followed by a discussion of the specific challenges that arise in this context.
+In this section, we first present a motivating example to illustrate the context of our research.
+Next, we formally define the problem we aim to solve.
+Finally, we outline the key challenges that arise in this context and the need for a systematic approach to address these challenges.